Copyright © 2003 - 2006 DORSCH Consult

 shall not overlap and cover the whole area where landmarks are

-possibly inserted.
-The features of Village shall not overlap and cover the whole area where
+shall not overlap and cover the whole area where

 landmarks are possibly inserted.
 It is recommened to create a